Mark Petkovsek

-Mark Joseph Petkovsek (born November 18, 1965) is an American former Major League Baseball pitcher.
-He played for the Texas Rangers (1991 and 2001), Pittsburgh Pirates (1993), St. Louis Cardinals (1995–98) and Anaheim Angels (1999–2000).
+Mark Joseph Petkovsek (born November 18, 1965) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Texas Rangers, Pittsburgh Pirates, St. Louis Cardinals, and Anaheim Angels.

+Biography

-He attended the University of Texas, where he threw a seven-inning no-hitter in March 1987.
+Petkovsek attended the University of Texas, where he threw a seven-inning no-hitter in March 1987.
 In 1985 and 1986, Petkovsek played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League (CCBL).
-He compiled a 14-4 mark in the two seasons with Chatham, and in 2016 was inducted into the CCBL Hall of Fame.
+He compiled a 14–4 mark in the two seasons with Chatham, and in 2016 was inducted into the CCBL Hall of Fame.